 “Jesus’ death was so painful because it was done out of love for you and me.
-So today, I’m asking you to pause for just a moment each time you read this post and think about those words: ‘God loved me enough to send his only begotten Son’.
+So today, I’m asking you to pause for just a moment each time you read this post and think about those words: “God loved me enough to send His only begotten Son.”
 It’s not always easy but take some time today to reflect on how true those words are!”

 Read Daily Bible Verse of the Day, and be encouraged.
 Find all the Verses from Bible by topic and popular Scripture.

 In the less formal sense, a verse is a single stanza in a literary work.
-But verse has also come to represent any structural division or grouping of verses in a literary work, with such groupings historically having been designated stanzas.
+But the verse has also come to represent any structural division or grouping of verses in a literary work, with such groupings historically having been designated stanzas.
 While each verse of a stanza may address a different need, this is not the case with the antithetic.
 For example, the first verse of Mary’s Prologue seizes the importance of the coming of the Child to the kingdom of heaven by announcing the coming of the “one pierced with many thorns.”
-The second verse, which is a later addition to the work, relates the sorrowful sufferings of Jesus in the garden of Gethsemane.
+The second verse, which is a later addition to the work, relates to the sorrowful sufferings of Jesus in the garden of Gethsemane.